Anastasia (1956 film): Plot

 At a press conference presenting Anna as Anastasia, Mikhail Vlados, who met Anna at a hospital in Bucharest in 1920 and then took her home with him, accuses her of being Anna Koreff, a fraud.
 Anna acknowledges that she has used that name, unsure of who she was.
 Vlados accuses her of having sustained head wounds in a train explosion outside Bucharest, not in a Russian assassination attempt.
 Anna replies that she remembers being in a train explosion and that it is possible to have been wounded twice in a revolution.

 Bounine expresses disapproval that Anna now wants to marry Prince Paul, have the money, and the nobility, whereas originally she just wanted to know who she really was.
 She points out that a month ago he wanted the same thing.
 He scornfully tells her to marry Paul, a man who would not go near her if she weren't an heiress.

 At a grand ball in Copenhagen at which Anna/Anastasia's engagement to Paul is to be announced, the dowager Empress has a private conversation with Bounine in which he comes close to admitting feelings for Anna.
 The Empress sends him to the Green Room.
 In a conversation with Anna, the Empress realizes that Anna has fallen in love with Bounine; she also sends Anna to the Green Room, staging an encounter between them.

 When it is time to announce Anastasia at the ball, an attendant announces that Anastasia is nowhere to be found.
 The Empress asks whether he has checked the Green Room.
 When told yes, she then states decisively that Anastasia and Bounine have both gone.
 Prince Paul then asks, "You mean the others were right, she was not Anastasia after all?"
 The Empress responds, "Wasn't she?"
-When Paul asks what she will announce to the courtiers, the Empress responds, "I will say the play is over, go home" (the final words of dialog).
+When Paul asks what she will announce to the courtiers, the Empress responds, "I will say the play is over, go home" (the final words of dialog), as the anthem God Save the Tsar is played.
 The film leaves it ambiguous whether "Anastasia" is real.

 Cast

 The plotters attend a Tchaikovsky ballet to entice the curiosity of the dowager empress Maria Feodorovna, Anastasia's grandmother, to agree to meet Anna Anderson.
 L-R: Sacha Pitoëff (Petrovin), Ingrid Bergman (Anastasia), Akim Tamiroff (Chernov) and Yul Brynner (Bounine).

-Credits from the American Film Institute:
+Credits from the AFI Catalog of Feature Films: